 What Is The Fantasticks Like?

 As in the original 1960 off-Broadway production, The Fantasticks is performed on a bare-bones set reminiscent of putting on a show in someone’s backyard.
 The sun and moon are made from cardboard, and the action takes place on plain wood platforms.
-Simplicity is part ...
+Simplicity is part of ...

 The world's longest-running musical returns to New York!